ydideh810/MeetroInsights/replit.md

 ## Recent Changes

+### January 15, 2025
+- **Font Consolidation**: Reduced font mix to only use "doto" and "tourney" fonts throughout the application
+  - Removed "tektur" font dependency from Google Fonts import
+  - Updated all UI components to use only doto (display) and tourney (headings/monospace)
+  - Maintained cyberpunk aesthetic with simplified typography system
+  - Updated Tailwind config to remove tektur font references

 ### January 14, 2025
 - **Complete System Rebranding**: Updated all MAGI names and system branding throughout the application
   - Changed MAGI names: Melchior → Synthrax, Balthasar → Vantix, Casper → Lymnia